 - Slowly pull the seat belt out so the auto-lock feature doesn’t engage.
 Make sure not to pull the seat belt too quickly or hard.

 - As you pull the seat belt, make sure it is not tangled.
 If it is, untangle the seat belt as you pull it out completely.

 These instructions will reset a stuck seat belt.
 If these instructions don’t work, you may have one of the following problems.

 Here is a list of common problems preventing your seat belt from retracting.

 The seat belt retractor may be broken and needs to be replaced.
 The seat belt retractor is the part where the seat belt rolls in.
 This is what pulls the seat belt back.
 The proper way to fix a broken seat belt retractor is to replace the retractor and belt with a new set.

 You may have to remove the plastic trim to check and make sure that the seat belt is not twisted.
-When this happens, it adds resistance and makes it hard for the retractor to pull the seat belt all the way back.
+When this happens, it adds resistance and makes it hard for the retractor to pull the seat belt back.

-The seat belt often twists behind the plastic panel/trim, and you won’t be able to see the belt until you remove the plastic trim.
-This trim covers the pillar between the front and rear door, referred to as the B-pillar.
+The seat belt often twists behind the plastic panel/trim, and you won’t see the belt until you remove the plastic trim.
+This trim covers the pillar between the front and rear door, called the B-pillar.